polichtm/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

     -   Azure SQL Database will replace the existing SQL Servers.

-    -   Azure Traffic Manager will be configured in Priority mode to route web traffic to either the Azure public Web App or the Web App on Azure Stack.
+    -   Azure Traffic Manager will be configured in Priority mode to route web traffic to either the Azure public Web App or the Web App on Azure Stack Hub.

     -   Azure Content Deployment Network (CDN) to allow public files such as PDFs to be routed closer to customers for a faster download experience.